 6. Include questions

-Including a question in your headline or primary text is a great way to grab a user’s attention.
-The key thing is to ask a question that resonates with your audience and triggers a response.
+Adding a question in your headline or primary text is another great way to boost the CTR.
 In fact, research from Social Influence found that headlines in the form of questions received 150% more clicks than statement headlines.
 Including the word “you” in a questioning headline made it receive even 175% more clicks!
 Here are some examples to help you get an idea of it:

 7. Use emojis